Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 |Market capitalisation||$33.8 billion|

 TTM: trailing 12 months

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like Allstate.

 When it comes to ESG scores, lower is better, and lower scores are generally associated with lower risk for would-be investors.

 Total ESG risk: 24.45

-ESG scores are increasingly used to estimate the level of risk a company like The Allstate Corporation is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).
+ESG scores are increasingly used to estimate the level of risk a company like Allstate is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).